RiyaRaj28/Html/README.md

-# Html-Advance
+# Advance HTML Topic

-Advance HTML concepts for me to go through later.
+This repository contains examples and explanations of advanced HTML topics.
+These topics go beyond the basics of HTML and cover more advanced techniques and features that can help you create more dynamic and interactive web pages.